 Relational vocabulary (e.g., spatial (under); temporal (first); dimension (taller); etc.) is critically important for giving directions, communicating unknown information, and participating in social and academic activities.
 Children with severe motor-speech disorders (e.g., Cerebral Palsy) who use Augmentative and Alternative Communication (AAC) typically have limited opportunities to communicate unknown information and engage in object manipulation.
 In addition, communication systems for pre-literate children often involve the selection of iconic graphic symbols to produce messages.
 Differences related to physical manipulation, communication opportunities, and semiotic mode may reduce their experience with relational vocabulary influencing graphic symbol production, graphic symbol comprehension and generalization of meaning/use.
 Children using AAC may also lack the motor automaticity needed to produce relational vocabulary fluently using their AAC system.
-CRC was created in response to a lack of effective strategies and tools for teaching and/or practicing relational vocabulary for this population of aided communicators.
-CRC differs from prior language instruction solutions that attempt to teach graphic symbol comprehension/production using non-dialogic and representation-oriented methods.
+BRVT was created in response to a lack of effective strategies and tools for teaching and/or practicing relational vocabulary for this population of aided communicators.
+BRVT differs from prior language instruction solutions that attempt to teach graphic symbol comprehension/production using non-dialogic and representation-oriented methods.
 Our solution allows children to guide their own vocabulary learning by providing opportunities for instruction and practice during an “on-line” social interaction with a shared objective.

 Team members: Brittney Cooper (Berkeley School of Education, UC Berkeley; Special Education, SFSU); Manooshree Patel (Berkeley School of Education, SESAME); Michael Luu (Mathematics); Anika Nambisan, Pinewood School)